rikosintie/Printer-DHCP/README.md

 **Run the nmap script**

+NOTE: since the script must pull the MAC Address you need to be on the same subnet as the printers.

 sudo nmap -p 9100 --script hp.nse 192.168.10.0/24

 * On Linux you will need to use sudo because a syn scan is required to get the MAC address.